 It depends on two factor: whether quality matters to you and what device/player you use.
 For instance, if you prefer listening to music in the background because you hate silence it doesn't make any sense for you to buy WAV.
 Another case is if you're constantly running out of space, then you might want to consider lossy audio.
 However, there's a tool designed to solve this issue.
-It's called LOOP Music Cloud Storage, and it's available to VOX Music Player users exclusively.
+It's called VOX Music Cloud Storage, and it's available to VOX Music Player users exclusively.
 It can store all your music regardless of the size and format.
 The best thing is the cloud is unlimited, meaning you can have as many tracks as you want.

 Why You Should Never Convert WAV to MP3